murillodigital/murillodigital/content/good_reads/snowball.md

 ## A people collector

 His obsession with numbers is evident across most aspects of his life, a desire to count and accumulate - whether it be stamps, golf balls or companies - a word describes Mr. Buffett perhaps better than any other: _collector_.
-His interesting in collecting is repeatedly mentioned in the book and personally, I think it's likely the core motivator to most of his behavior.
+His interest in collecting gets mentioned repeatedly in the book.

+Personally, I think this drive to collect is likely the core motivator to most of his behavior.

 > ... three roles invariably interested him.
 The first was the relentless collector, expanding his empire of money, people and influence.
 The second was the preacher, sprinkling idealism from the lectern.
 The third was the cop, foiling the bad guys.

-There are two collections that, from my interpretation, are hist most crucial ones: money, that should come to no surprise to anyone, yet perhaps to the surprise of some, his other collection is **people**.
+There are two collections that, from my interpretation, are hist most crucial ones: **money** which should come to no surprise to anyone, yet unbeknownst to me, his other collection is **people**.

-Money is undoubtedly the most visible, but people is perhaps the most relevant, for his people collection is what help him towards two imperative objectives: on the one hand his need for love and admiration, and on the other, **to make money**.
-If you ask me, his people collection has been perhaps the most critical factor in his ability to make money, nobody questions his uncanny ability in finding investment bargains, but those bargains many a times came with considerable problems, and it was his network of close confidants, people as faithful to him as he was loyal to them, that sprung to the rescue, replacing dysfunctional management and making tough yet strategic business decisions, which in turn made his investments successful.
+Money is undoubtedly the most visible, but people perhaps the most relevant, for his people collection is what helps him towards two imperative objectives: on the one hand his need for love and admiration, and on the other, **to make money**.

+**If you ask me, his people collection has been perhaps the most critical factor in his success**.

+Of course I'm not questioning his uncanny ability in finding investment bargains, but those bargains many a times came with considerable problems, and it was his network of close confidants -people as faithful to him as he was loyal to them-  that sprung to the rescue, replacing dysfunctional management and making tough yet strategic business decisions, which in turn made his investments successful.

 ## Just as human as you and me

 I think Alice Schroeder does a fantastic job in portraying Mr. Buffett's life, full of strengths, weaknesses and beliefs.

-As you see his life unfold, how it evolves and matures over time, his mistakes as well as his successes, the fact he's just as much of a human being as you and me is evident and reassuring.
+You see his life unfold, evolve and mature over time, his mistakes as well as his successes.

+The fact he's just as much of a human being as you and me is evident and reassuring.
 It doesn't take an "oracle" to succeed in something the way Mr. Buffett has succeeded in business - it takes one key component:

 > Then at dinner, Bill Gates Sr. posed the question to the whole: What factor did people feel was the most important in getting to where they'd gotten in life?
 And I said 'focus'.
 And Bill said the same thing.